 \section{Introduction}

 Many people have been trying to extend domain theory to general topological spaces, see \cite{ershov73,Erne91,Ershov93,Goubault13,Battenfeld07}.
-Directed spaces are introduced by Kou and Yu independently \cite{KouY15} in 2014 for generalizing the concept of Scott spaces, which is equivalent to $T_{0}$ monotone determined spaces introduced by Ern\'e \cite{Erne09}.
+Directed spaces are introduced by Kou and Yu independently \cite{KouY15} in 2014 for generalizing the concept of Scott spaces, which is equivalent to that of $T_{0}$ monotone determined spaces introduced by Ern\'e \cite{Erne09}.
 In the same paper Kou and Yu proved that the category of directed spaces with continuous maps (\textbf{DTop} for short) is cartesian closed.
-There are many important spaces in domain theory, for instance locally finitary compact spaces are directed spaces, in particular c-spaces and Alexandroff spaces are directed spaces.
-Since the category of continuous domains is not cartesian closed, a natual question arises: The category of c-spaces (the position of c-spaces in directed spaces is like that of continuous domains in dcpos \cite{Chen22}) is not cartesian closed.
-In this short note, we will answer this question.
+There are many important directed spaces in domain theory, for instance locally finitary compact spaces are directed spaces; in particular c-spaces and Alexandroff spaces are directed spaces.
+Since the category of continuous domains is not cartesian closed, and since the position of the category of c-spaces in the category of directed spaces is similar to that of continuous domains in dcpos \cite{Chen22}, a natural question arises: Is the category of c-spaces cartesian closed?
+In this short note, we answer this question in the negative.